 - Lump size.
 They can be round or oval, very regular (with rounded edges), and typically measure less than one inch in diameter.

 - Pain.
 They usually do not cause pain, but if one presses on a nerve you can feel numbness, tingling, or pain in your wrist.

 - Texture.
 Although filled with synovial fluid, they can often be surprisingly hard.

 - Mobility.
 Although rooted to the joint or tendon with a stalk, they can be pushed around a small amount.

-The good news about treating your ganglion cyst is that 58 percent of them resolve on their own over time.
+The good news about treating your ganglion cyst is that

 Your doctor might recommend the following home treatment options:

 - Over-the-counter medications such as acetaminophen (Tylenol), naproxen (Aleve, Naprosyn), or ibuprofen (Advil, Motrin) can relieve pain.